jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Here's why.
 Instead of governing our society, Left/Right ideologues, commentators, and columnists have been blaming each other for both being clueless.

 I mean, if you ignored an election, would you even notice who won?
-You wouldn't, because Left/Right have no original ideas.
+You wouldn't, because Left/Right has no original ideas.
 Neither understands how modern technology works.
 That's why traffic keeps rising, the tax-code get more confusing, and workdays get more meaningless.

-This isn't just a pandemic, it's a test to see how well we can deal with life's inevitable challenges such as depressions, wars, faminies, and pandemics.
+This isn't just a pandemic.
+It's a test to see how well we can deal with life's inevitable challenges such as depressions, wars, famines, and epidemics.

 And we're struggling.
 It's because our political ideologies are so old we're now literally getting sick from it.
 I happened to be writing this book long before the new coronavirus.
 Suddenly history has given us all a sad reality check.